sangupta/domain-objects/README.md

 store.

-_History:_ Ages ago, the project forked from the `https://github.com/sangupta/jerry` project, when all utility classes were extracted out into the `jerry-core` project.
+_History:_ Ages ago, the project forked from the `https://github.com/sangupta/jerry` project, when all utility classes were extracted out into the `domain-objects` project.

 The library is tested on the following JDK versions: